1. Unlocking the Power of Critical Thinking: A Guide towards the Kingdom of Heaven

 Ask yourself:

-• What would someone with a different background say about this?
+- What would someone with a different background say about this?

-• Could there be another explanation I’m missing?
+- Could there be another explanation I’m missing?

 Detach from the need to be right.

-Detach from the desire to receive.
+Detach from the Desire or Will to Receive.

 Real clarity comes when the ego steps aside.